 Main role, supporting role, noble role, mean role are not important to me, I care about what the director wants to convey in that role.

-I believe that even if the role only lasts for 5-7 minutes, it must impress the audience and leave a mark.
+I believe that even if the role is only 5-7 minutes long, it must leave an impression on the audience and leave a mark.
 Of course, that is a wish and whether it can be achieved or not depends on many other things.

-After more than 40 years of acting, up to now, you have only received the title of Meritorious Artist.
+After more than 40 years in the acting profession, up to now, you have only received the title of Meritorious Artist.
 Do you feel sad?

 As in life, enough is enough!